AtheMathmo/rusty-machine/README.md

 ## Usage

 The library usage is described well in the [API documentation](https://AtheMathmo.github.io/rusty-machine/) - including example code.
-I will provide a brief overview of the library in it's current state (0.1.1 as of writing) and intended usage.
+I will provide a brief overview of the library in it's current state and intended usage.

 ### Installation